 Everything Conference: a Multipotentialite Meeting of the Minds.
 IRL!

-We’re planning on running the next Everything Conference in 2022 or 2023.
+We’re planning on running the next Everything Conference in 2023.
 Get on the email waitlist and we’ll let you know as soon as we have any details:

 The world needs us, and we need each other.